neijrr/nextcloud_passwords_handbook_ru/Administrators/Services/Website-Preview-Services.md

 If you change this setting, clear the preview cache and your browser cache to see changes.

-If you know a good program or service that has an API and offers a free plan for users, feel free to open an issue to add support for it.
+**Note:** If you know a good program or service that has an API and offers a free plan for users, feel free to open an issue to add support for it.

 ## Pageres CLI